greenelab/czi-seed-rfa/manuscript.md

 learning methods to quantify the extent to which latent space representations from one set of training data are represented in another [@cJPxOJMp,@1GtRgPRxn,@1GtRgPRxn] (PIs Greene, Goff & Fertig).
-These provide a strong foundation to compare low-dimensional representations across different low-dimensional data representation technniques.
+These provide a strong foundation to compare different low-dimensional representations and techniques for learning and transferring knowledge between them [**<-- didn't understand what was here before too well, please make sure I didn't muck with the meaning too much.**]
-[**<-- too much repitition here?**]
 Generalizable representations should transfer across datasets of related biological contexts, while representations of noise will not.
 In addition, we have found that combining multiple representations can better capture biological processes across scales